-A. Compliance Fees (See Fee Schedule form for all fees mentioned below)
+A. Compliance Fees (See Fee Schedule for all fees mentioned below)

 Developments will incur and must pay to MBOH a compliance monitoring fee to offset the costs for MBOH compliance monitoring.
-The compliance monitoring fee is currently \$45.00 per each non-market unit, and may be adjusted by MBOH from time to time.
-The amount of the compliance monitoring fee shall be posted on the MBOH website and any adjustments to the fee amount shall be posted on the MBOH website in advance of the effective date of such adjustment.
 The compliance monitoring fee is payable annually at the time of the Owner's Submission of the Owner's Certificate of Continuing Program Compliance for the time period being submitted.

-A late fee will be assessed ill f the complete Annual Compliance Package is not received by the deadline, a late fee of \$100.00 or 25% of the annual compliance monitoring fee, whichever is greater, will be charged.
+${\bf A}$ late fee will be assessed if the complete Annual Compliance Package is not received by the deadline.

-Failure to provide corrections on noncompliance so that they are received by the deadline set by MBOH will result in an initial \$200.00-late fee and an additional \$200.00-per-week fee until all required documentation is received by MBOH.
+Failure to provide corrections on noncompliance so that they are received by the deadline set by MBOH will result in an initial late fee and an additional per-week fee until all required documentation is received by MBOH.
 A one-time extension may be granted if a written request is submitted to MBOH no later than 10 days prior to the deadline.
-If an extension is granted and the extension deadline passes without MBOH receipt of the complete documentation, a \$200.00-per-week fee will be imposed until all required documentation is received by MBOH.
+If an extension is granted and the extension deadline passes without MBOH receipt of the complete documentation, a per-week fee will be imposed until all required documentation is received by MBOH.

-The following procedure describes MBOH plans for monitoring compliance on tax credit Projects.
+The following procedure describes MBOH plans for monitoring compliance on Housing Credit Projects.
 At minimum, each Project that has been Placed in Service will be subject to the following monitoring requirements: